 Comments Box SVG iconsUsed for the like, share, comment, and reaction icons

 The Wentzville Police Department Traffic Safety Campaign is underway with the hope to increase roadway safety and reduce traffic crashes in our community.
 This campaign will run through September.
-Tomorrows focused enforcement will be on Great Oaks Blvd, US Hwy 61 and the subdivisions of Timber Trace and Oaks at Lexington.
+Tomorrows focused enforcement will be on Meyer Road and Northview and the subdivisions of Whisper Creek, Stone Meadows and Bear Creek.
 With an emphasis on speed enforcement, hazardous moving violations, expired registrations and temporary license tags.
 This focused enforcement is data and complaint driven with a goal to enforce violations, educate the public on traffic safety, and ultimately reduce traffic crashes.

 Lets work together to keep Wentzvilles roads safe!